brentsimmons/greenwood/README.md

 It’s available via the Unlicense, which means you can do whatever.
 I’d recommend choosing a different name, just so there’s no confusion, of course.

+I’m not taking pull requests, in other words — fork it and finish it yourself. :)

 ## Note about the code

 I’m an Objective-C and Swift developer writing Ruby code.
 I made some effort to create idiomatic Ruby code, but it probably shows that I’m not an experienced Rubyist.